Vanilagy/Marbleland/docs/api.md

 {
 	id: string,
 	name: string,
-	datablockCompatibility: 'mbg' | 'mbw' | 'pq', // The minimum datablock compatibility required by the level to be playable in the game
+	datablockCompatibilities: ['mbg' | 'mbw' | 'pq'][], // The list of datablock compatibilities this game can play
-	playUrl: string, // The direct link to play the level in the defined game }
+	playUrl: string, // The direct link to play the level in the defined game
+	customCodeAllowed: boolean, // Whether this game allows playing levels that utilise custom code.
+}
 ```